772 million passwords hacked – monster vulnerability

 3. Use a password manager in the future.

-4. Where possible, use two-factor authentication.
-With two-factor authentication, attackers need more than just your password to take on one of your accounts.
+4. Use two-factor authentication where possible.
+With two-factor authentication, attackers need more than just your password to take over one of your accounts.

 Check out my other articles on IT security: